TheUruz/KonUI/README.md

 ## Current functionalities

-- Listing all Konsave themes configurations
+- Listing and filtering all Konsave themes configurations
 - Apply a Konsave theme configuration from said list
 - Deleting a Konsave theme configuration